raama-coder/My-quirk/README.md

 Quirk is built with two main goals in mind:

-- Don't be bloated
+- Don't be BLOATED
-- Don't be evil
+- Don't be  EVIL

-### Don't be bloated
+### Don't be BLOATED

 **Don't include features for one particular condition at the expense of other conditions.** For example, don't couple mood tracking to thought tracking.
 If a user _has_ to enter a mood in order to track a thought, then the entire app is ruined for people who use it for panic, OCD or another condition where mood isn't the primary focus.